 – When we worked here, Patrik (“Strumpan” Strömsten, Niehku co-founder), I and lots of others, we’d go to the depot for a quick bouldering session, or use it as a place to stay out of the wind, enjoy the sun, start a barbecue and drink some beer.
 Now the wall and the ruin run straight through the hotel.
 It’s really cool, says Johan “Jossi” Lindblom, mountain guide and part-owner.

 Niehku Mountain Villa is a stunning design hotel and a hideaway in Riksgränsen, Swedish Lapland.
 In an Arctic environment, this design hotel and mountain vista stand out as a pilgrimage for travelers searching for heli-skiing, good food, hikes, and a great time.

 There are more than 60 peaks to choose from for heli-skiing.
 It’s one gigantic roadless region from Riksgränsen to Abisko, down to Kebnekaise.
 But there’s also a mountain with ski lifts and excellent areas for ski touring.
-Of course there’s even more to it than that.
-When we check out Niehku we find Johan “Jossi” Lindblom on his way out on the snowmobile.
+Of course, there’s even more to it than that.
+When we check out from Niehku, we find Johan “Jossi” Lindblom on his way out on the snowmobile.
 Some people from Salomon are going to try ice fishing.

 – Some people don’t understand all the opportunities there are here.
 Some think all we do is heli-skiing.
 But we want to be a hotel for all those who want to experience the Arctic lifestyle, in summer as well as in winter, he says.